 Law and policy

 Since 2009, there has been renewed international interest in efforts to enhance the weak legal framework intended to protect the environment in relation to armed conflicts (PERAC).
-The topic is currently under consideration by the UN’s International Law Commission, it is being addressed by the International Committee of the Red Cross, and has also been the feature of resolutions at the UN Environment Assembly.
-Meanwhile, wider questions around environmental security are increasingly on the agenda of the UN Security Council.
+The topic has been addressed by the UN’s International Law Commission, and by the International Committee of the Red Cross, and has also been the feature of resolutions at the UN Environment Assembly.
+Meanwhile, wider questions around environmental security are increasingly on the agenda of the UN Security Council and the war against Ukraine has foregrounded questions of accountability.
+To learn more about PERAC read our FAQ and our publications.

 Publications